 The Visigoths were the western branches of the nomadic tribes of Germanic peoples referred to as the Goths.
 These tribes flourished and spread throughout the late Roman Empire.
 The Visigoths emerged from Gothic groups who had invaded the Roman Empire beginning in 376.
 The Visigoths invaded Italy and sacked Rome in 410.
 After the Visigoths sacked Rome, they began settling down, first in southern Gaul and eventually in Hispania, where they founded the Visigothic Kingdom and maintained a presence from the 5th to the 8th centuries AD.

 The Visigoths first settled in southern Gaul and established their kingdom with its capital at Toulouse.
-In 507, their rule in Gaul was ended by the Franks, and after that, the Visigoth kingdom was limited to Hispania.
+In 507, their rule in Gaul was ended by the Franks.
+The Visigoth kingdom was then limited to Hispania.
 A small, élite group under various Visigoth Kings came to dominate the governance of the region at the expense of those who had previously ruled there.
 During their rule of the Kingdom of Hispania, the Visigoths built several churches that survive.
-They also left many artefacts, which have been discovered in increasing numbers by archaeologists in recent times.
+They also left many artifacts, which have been discovered in increasing numbers by archaeologists in recent times.
 Many Visigothic names are still in use in modern Spanish and Portuguese.

 Treasure of Guarrazar